 In 1981, Mariah was diagnosed with Amyotrophic Lateral Sclerosis (ALS), more commonly known as Lou Gehrig’s disease.
 ALS is a fatal, neuro-degenerative disease that attacks nerve cells and pathways to the brain and spinal cord.
 Three prominent national neurologists gave her a 10% chance of surviving two years.

-Yet, three months after the diagnosis, she married Ron Gladis and proceeded to have 2 children—Luke, a graduate of James Madison University, and Cole, a graduate of Ithaca College.
-Thirty years later, Mariah continues to be a loving wife, a doting mother, and a licensed professional psychotherapist in the state of Pennsylvania.
-Her courage to continually go forward with grace and determination demonstrates the very nature of her character and the amazing survival capacity of the human spirit.
+Yet, three months after the diagnosis, she married Ron Gladis and proceeded to have two children—Luke, a graduate of James Madison University, and Cole, a graduate of Ithaca College.
+Mariah continued to be a loving wife, a doting mother, and a licensed professional psychotherapist in the state of Pennsylvania.
+Her courage to continually go forward with grace and determination demonstrated the very nature of her character and the amazing survival capacity of the human spirit.

-None of this, however, diminishes her powerful presence and expert ability to do her work.
-In fact, Mariah acknowledges that it is her personal healing journey that has expanded and deepened her capacity to heal others.
+None of this, however, diminished her powerful presence and expert ability to do her work.
+She continued to give workshops and personal sessions up to her death in 2018.
+In fact, Mariah acknowledged that it was her personal healing journey that has expanded and deepened her capacity to heal others.